michieltjampens/dcafs/docs/Basics.md

 For this example, this becomes `ss:addtcp,dice,localhost:4000`.
 You should see _Connected to dice, use `raw:dice` to see incoming data._ as the reply.
-If you try that, hit `enter` to stop it.
+If you try that, hit `enter` to stop it (it should respond with 'Clearing requests').

 Use `st` to see the current state of dcafs.
 This will give you a lot of info including a section about streams which should look like this: